Hugh Judson Kilpatrick: Civil War

 Kilpatrick graduated from the United States Military Academy in 1861, just after the start of the war, and was commissioned a second lieutenant in the 1st U.S. Artillery.
 Within three days he was a captain in the 5th New York Infantry ("Duryée's Zouaves").

 Kilpatrick was the first United States Army officer to be wounded in the Civil War, struck in the thigh by canister fire while leading a company at the Battle of Big Bethel, June 10, 1861.
-Felix Agnus is credited with saving his life during the Battle of Big Bethel.
+Felix Agnus is credited with saving his life after being injured in the battle.
 By September 25 he was a lieutenant colonel, now of the 2nd New York Cavalry Regiment, which he helped to raise, and it was the mounted arm that brought him fame and infamy.

 Assignments were initially quiet for Lt.
 Col. Kilpatrick, serving in staff jobs and in minor cavalry skirmishes.
 That changed in the Second Battle of Bull Run in August 1862.
 He raided the Virginia Central Railroad early in the campaign and then ordered a twilight cavalry charge the first evening of the battle, losing a full squadron of troopers.
 Nevertheless, he was promoted to full colonel on December 6.

 Kilpatrick was aggressive, fearless, ambitious, and blustery.
 He was a master, in his mid-twenties, of using political influence to get ahead.
 His men had little love for his manner and his willingness to exhaust men and horses and to order suicidal mounted cavalry charges.
 (The rifled muskets introduced to warfare in the 1850s made the historic cavalry charge essentially an anachronism.
 Cavalry's role shrank primarily to screening, raiding, reconnaissance and intelligence gathering.)

 The widespread nickname his troopers used for Kilpatrick was "Kill Cavalry".
 He also had a bad reputation with others in the Army.
 His camps were poorly maintained and frequented by prostitutes, often visiting Kilpatrick himself.
 He was jailed in 1862 on charges of corruption, accused of selling captured Confederate goods for personal gain.
 He was jailed again for a drunken spree in Washington, D.C., and for allegedly accepting bribes in the procurement of horses for his command.

 In February 1863, Maj.
 Gen. Joseph Hooker created a Cavalry Corps in the Army of the Potomac, commanded by Maj.
 Gen. George Stoneman.
 Kilpatrick assumed command of the 1st Brigade, 2nd Division.
 In the Chancellorsville Campaign in May, Stoneman's cavalry was ordered to swing deeply behind Gen. Robert E. Lee's army and destroy railroads and supplies.
 Kilpatrick did just that, with gusto.
-Although the corps failed to distract Lee as intended, Kilpatrick achieved fame by aggressively capturing wagons, burning bridges, and riding around Lee, almost to the outskirts of Richmond, Virginia, in Stoneman's 1863 Raid.
+Although the corps failed to distract Lee as intended, Kilpatrick achieved fame by aggressively capturing wagons, burning bridges, and riding around Lee, almost to the outskirts of Richmond, Virginia, in Stoneman's 1863 raid.